Board of Directors

 Co-Chair

-Wilma Cartagena was appointed February 2020 and reappointed to the Wenatchee Valley Board of Trustees December 2024.
+Bertha Ortega was appointed January 2021 to the Yakima Valley College Board of Trustees and reappointed December 2025.

 Legislative Advocacy Committee